 Formerly located at the southwest corner of Portage Avenue and Hargrave Street in Winnipeg, a three-storey brick and concrete building was designed by local architect William Fingland and built between 1909 and 1910 at a cost of about $100,000 by contractor John Alexander Girvin for real estate mogul Charles Henry Enderton.
-Measuring 88 feet by 130 feet, the ground floor contained commercial retail space while the upper two floors contained offices.
+Measuring 88 feet by 130 feet, the ground floor contained seven commercial retail spaces, five along Portage Avenue and two along Hargrave Street, while the upper two floors contained offices.

 Some employees of the Enderton firm who were killed during service in the First World War were commemorated in a 101st Battalion souvenir program dedicated to Colonel Henry Norlande Ruttan on 24 April 1916, or in a 144th Battalion military vaudeville held at the Winnipeg Theatre on 9-11 March 1916.

 In January 1918, the building sustained extensive damage in a large fire.
-Restoration was completed by W. A. Irish and Company at a cost of about $200,000.
-Renovations in 1936 to the Mitchell-Copp Jewelry Store contained in the building were overseen by contractor Irish along with further alterations to the building two years later, at a cost of about $5,000.
+Restoration of the building was designed by William Fingland and undertaken by W. A. Irish and Company at a cost of about $200,000.
+Renovations in 1936 to the Mitchell-Copp jewelry store contained in the building were overseen by W. A. Irish along with further alterations to the building two years later, at a cost of about $5,000.
+In 1947, renovations to the interior and exterior of the western-most retail space occupied by the Agnew-Surpass shoe store were completed by W. A. Irish.

 In the early 1950s, the building was renamed the Mitchell-Copp Building for the flagship jewellery store located in the building, owned by local businessmen Edward Mitchell and David M. Copp.
 In 1968, the building was purchased by the Bank of Montreal and, in June 1969, plans were unveiled for the bank to build a skyscraper on the site.
 The original building was demolished in December 1969.